 "To most readers, the term <i>engaging economics book </i>is an oxymoron.
 This cleverly presented new volume may change that. <i>...</i>Overall, this book will make economics not only accessible but potentially even fascinating to a wide range of readers."

-It also traces the history of economics from the ancient Greeks to today, presenting over 100 key ideas from the world's greatest economic thinkers, such as Thomas Malthus, John Maynard Keynes, and Milton Friedman, showing you how theories develop as one economist influenced the next.
+Dive deeper into the history of economics with this page-turning book!
+From the ancient Greeks to today, you'll discover over 100 key ideas from the world's greatest theorists like Thomas Malthus, John Maynard Keynes, and Milton Friedman.